srapacchi/openrecon-template/README.md

 python python-ismrmrd-server/client.py -o <path_to_data>/out/reco_test.h5 -c <myrecon> <path_to_data>/in/test.h5
 ```

-### Concert the output of your reco to DICOM for visu
+### Convert the output of your reco to DICOM for visualization
 ```bash
 python python-ismrmrd-server/mrd2dicom.py -o <path_to_data>/out/ <path_to_data>/out/reco_test.h5
 ```